NVIDIA/aistore/cmd/authn/README.md

 ### AuthN server typical workflow

 If the AuthN server is enabled then all requests to buckets and objects should contain a valid token issued by AuthN.
 Requests without a token are rejected unless the AIS cluster is deployed with guest support enabled.
-In this case GET, HEAD, and list bucket requests do not require authorization - anyone can read the data but modifications are allowed only for registered users.
+In this case GET, HEAD, and list objects requests do not require authorization - anyone can read the data but modifications are allowed only for registered users.

 Steps to generate and use a token: